 Dental crowns are caps made of various materials, that is placed over part of your existing tooth.
-Once fitted and in place a crown will be cemented to your tooth and you will no longer be able to see your real tooth.
-There are a number of reasons why people may get a dental crown.
-They can be used to help strengthen a weakened or damaged tooth, can support a dental bridge, or can be used for purely cosmetic reasons.
+Once fitted and in place, a crown will be cemented to your tooth and you will no longer be able to see your real tooth.
+There are several reasons why people may get a dental crown.
+They can be used to help strengthen a weakened or damaged tooth, can support a dental bridge or can be used for purely cosmetic reasons.
 Crowns can be used for both children and adults and likewise can be placed on both primary teeth and permanent adult teeth.
-Because of the various reasons why someone may get a dental crown there are also several types of crowns available.
+Because of the various reasons why someone may get a dental crown, there are also several types of crowns available.
 Below, we will take a closer look at the different options of crowns available.

 Porcelain or Ceramic

 Dental crowns that are made of porcelain or ceramic are nice when trying to match the color of the crown to the natural color of your teeth.
 This is also a good option for patients that might have allergies to metals.
 These types of crowns are commonly used for either front or back teeth.
 Porcelain crowns or ceramic crowns will give you the most natural-looking crown and will blend in flawlessly when mixed within your natural teeth.